mathiasringhof/typescript-node-seed/README.md

 * TypeScript 1.8, installed locally
 * mocha/chai for testing, ts-node for on-the-fly test compilation, nodemon for proper watching / TDD workflow
 * no build tool dependencies, only npm scripts
+* proper .npmignore so published module only has the necessary sources

 ## Starting a new project